NekoKatoriChan/NekoKit/doc.md

 ```

 yu can make yur own bloks of code and `call Game1` to run dem! dey have deir own clean litter boxes (variable scopes), so dey won't mess wif yur main toys! do NOT mix da kibbles!

+💣 cute note from hooman: don't use block inside block, they will explode!

 #### callonce - VIP cats ONLY!